N7Alpha/UnrealLibretro/README.md

 ## Contact

 You should [post an issue](https://github.com/N7Alpha/UnrealLibretro/issues) if you have a problem or discover a bug.
-If you have general questions about the project or want to make a big contribution and you need to talk through the project structure with me you can email me at rehbein@cock.li
+If that is too intimidating or for more basic troubleshooting you can post in the support channel of the [Discord](https://discord.gg/nSTy2jyJmh).
+For anything else you can just email me at john.k.rehbein@gmail.com

 ## License